 Any combination of these factors can be used to increase prison time for someone who is being sentenced on a felony offense in Arizona.

 It is important to gather as much information as you can when you are facing criminal charges.
 While finding a website such as ours may help you answer some general questions, online research should never take the place of professional legal advice.
-If you have questions about how aggravating factors can affect your current case, then call a Phoenix criminal defense lawyer for help.
+If you have questions about how aggravating factors can affect your current case, then call a Phoenix criminal defense attorney for help.